top of page

-They say truth is simpler than error.
-And they say it's easier to understand.
-I agree with both assertions based on my decades of experience upon this Earth.
+Some say truth is simpler than error and easier to understand.
+Based on my decades of experience on this Earth, I agree with both assertions.

 Most of the mathematics I've used in my engineering career haven't gone beyond multiplication and division.
-I use the hard stuff only when absolutely necessary.
-Rarely are complex engineering designs stronger, more reliable, or easier maintain than their simpler counterparts.
+I use the hard stuff only when necessary.
+Rarely are complex engineering designs more robust, reliable, or easier to maintain than their simpler counterparts.

 What are the three most important words in marriage?
-Most people think of the phrases, “I love you,” “You are right,” or “Please, forgive me.”
+Most people think of “I love you,” “You are right,” or “I am sorry.”
 These are great words that should be used often.
-But, they’re not the most important.
+But they’re not the most important.

 “No big deal.”

-• When your spouse doesn’t do the dishes the way you do, it’s no big deal.
+When your spouse doesn’t do the dishes like you do, it’s no big deal.

-• When your spouse doesn’t talk to your children the way you do, it’s no big deal.
+When your spouse doesn’t talk to your children like you do, it’s no big deal.

-If you make such situations a big deal, then what you’re really saying to your spouse is,
+If you make such situations a big deal, then what you’re saying to your spouse is,

 “What I feel or think is more important